Prem-ium/youtube-analytics-bot/README.md

 # YouTube Apprise
-A simple Python script to receive notifications of YouTube analytics.

-## Future Features

-- User-Handled Intervals between messages
-- More data involving highest preforming videos
+An awesome Discord bot to retireve YouTube analytics data.

-## Possible Future Features / Project Adjustments
+## Features
+- Running on Docker
+- Alerts on total views, watch-time, estimated revenue earned & more
-- Discord Bot Support / CLI (Command Line)
+- Discord Support (Newly added)

+## Coming Soon Features
+- Comparing net difference/increases between two seperate time periods
+- Automated alerts (sending everyday at a certain specified time)

 ## Installation
 (Coming soon...
 However, if you have the YouTube Analytics API enabled with your Client Secret JSON, you may proceed with installation.)